cas-c/cas-c/README.md

 ### _Salvelinus alpinus_
 `Bleikja, Arctic char`
 These are cold-water fish in the family Salmonidae.
 They live in alpine lakes and (really excitingly!)
 Arctic / subarctic coastal waters.
 There are a ton of different variations on these and they're really widespread.
 A neat variety of these live in Iceland and can really rarely be found in Silfra!
-Oh, and there is also a smaller sub-species (Dwarf Char) that is also found in the fissure more commonly!
+Oh, and there is also a smaller sub-species (Dwarf Char) that is found in the fissure more commonly!
+They're so neat.